-In order to ensure high academic achievement for all students at Brown, teachers instruct with a research based core curriculum in reading, writing and math to ensure that students are challenged academically, and, if necessary, to receive interventions for subject mastery.
+In order to ensure high academic achievement for all students at Brown International, teachers instruct with a research based core curriculum in reading, writing and math to ensure that students are challenged academically, and, if necessary, to receive interventions for subject mastery.
 Teachers monitor the progress of students on a regular basis, differentiating instruction to support all students’ learning.
 This inquiry based program focuses on the development of the whole child, encompassing social, physical, emotional and cultural needs in addition to academic development.
-As an IB World School, Brown is a part a high quality program that engages the intellectual, personal, emotional and social skills needed to live, learn and work in a rapidly globalizing world.
+As an IB World School, Brown is a high quality program that engages the intellectual, personal, emotional and social skills needed to live, learn and work in a rapidly globalizing world.
 Students who demonstrate a need for additional academic support participate in pull out groups with the Gifted & Talented teacher to expand their learning one day a week for 45 minutes.

 Teachers meet with the GT teacher several times in the school year to discuss and monitor students’ progress.
 The GT teacher also meets with teachers to offer resources, recommendations and support both academic and emotional growth.
 The GT teacher also meets with parents frequently to discuss student achievement, goal setting, and ways to support their student at home.